dalpengholic/Edwarpointy-Elfolivia/README.md

 ### Main concept of Dockerfile
 - Using multi-stage builds to create a Minimum-Viable Product (MVP) Image
   - 1st stage
-     - To build binary file, copy only necessary files like go.mod, webserver.go and READEME.md from localhost
+     - To build binary file, copy only necessary files like `go.mod, webserver.go and READEME.md` from localhost
   - 2nd stage
      - Copy from the files from 1st stage to busybox image

-- The size of mvp image decreased to 11.5MB
+- The size of mvp image decreased to `11.5MB` from 314MB of golang build image

 ### How to build an echo server from Dockerfile?
 - 1. Open terminal and create a folder and download this branch in the folder: